mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 descendants of the original colonists remain, living out a bleak and seemingly pointless existence.

-If there is a silver lining to Farhome’s dark cloud, it is its invention of a musical style called altDirge.
+If there is a silver lining to Farhome's dark cloud, it is its invention of a musical style called altDirge.
 It is performed by a live band, usually with three to five musicians and always includes a bass drum, a